Infinite-Chess/infinitechess.org/docs/SETUP.md

 ### **You are all set up now to start developing!** 🥳 ###

 Let's move on to learn how to suggest changes to the repository!
-Or, skip right to [Navigating the Workspace](./docs/NAVIGATING.md)!
+Or, skip right to the [Conclusion](#conclusion).